The Best Cheese is Edam Cheese in the Netherlands

 Take a seat at one of the tea-houses on Schepenmakersdijk

 Bring your tent and pitch it by the water, Edam actually has camping spots!

 There may not be as many fantastical things to do in Edam, but I sincerely loved this town and really feel it captures the spirit of what the Netherlands really is with its tiny houses and shops.

 Take bus 314 from Amsterdam Centraal Station to Edam Bus station.
 The buses typically congregate on the top floor and tickets can be bought at the yellow kiosks for a full day trip.
 If you will be coming back on the night bus, it will cost you more, so be sure to buy a night ticket as well.
 You can also buy the tickets from the driver as well but need exact change.
 If you buy the ticket at the yellow kiosks, they do take cards and there is an ATM nearby as well but may not have the best exchange rate.
 They also have a money exchange window, but hours are variable and they have a terrible exchange rate.

 If you aren't headed there from Amsterdam Centraal Station, take a look at Rome2Rio for the best options for your location and situation.

 If you really want to see what the Netherlands looks like outside the city, visit Edam.
 Fill up on the best Cheese in the Netherlands.
-I personally recommend the Truffle Cheese, it is scrumdidlyumpcious.
+With so many flavors, it will be hard not to please even the harshest of critics.
+I personally recommend the Truffle Cheese, it is scrumdiddlyumptious.